A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Theoretical Characterization of Generalization Error in Fine-Tuning

 \section{Theoretical Characterization of Generalization Error in Fine-Tuning}

-We will derive a theoretical characterization of the generalization error $\mathcal{E}$ in two steps: first, we will derive the implicit regularization induced by PT+FT in diagonal linear networks as a function of initialization parameters (Theorem~\ref{thm:implicit_bias}), then we will characterize the generalization error induced by the different possible regularization penalties for our data generative model (Proposition~\ref{prop:replica}).
+We will derive a theoretical characterization of the generalization error $\mathcal{E}$ in two steps: first, we will derive the implicit regularization induced by PT+FT in diagonal linear networks as a function of initialization parameters (Theorem~\ref{thm:implicit_bias}), then we will characterize the resulting generalization error for our data generative model (Proposition~\ref{prop:replica}).